Jack Crabtree (artist): Career

 After leaving the Royal Academy, Crabtree lived and worked for a number of years in Rochdale and Salford and then at Newport in South Wales, before taking up an appointment at the University of Ulster in Belfast.
-He settled in France in 1987.
+He retired to North Wales in 1994.

 He was elected a member of the 56 Group Wales (1971–75).

 To date Crabtree has had over 70 solo exhibitions.
 His work can be found in many public collections.

 Style

 Crabtree's style was described in 1978 by Margaret Richards of Tribune:

 "Crabtree is a social realist who works in a natural style that is neither didactic nor over-emphatic.
 Sometimes his imagery is exhilarating, full of energetic figures, and sometimes sad and sensitive, showing old or weary men struggling to keep going.
 His vision is affectionate rather than romantic.
 He sees wild hillsides as a beautiful setting for one of the grimmest jobs facing any man.
 In his paintings, that beauty and that grimness are parts of an inter-locking reality that has stimulated his creative imagination; while in his graphics the spare outlines and meticulous observation of human nature has been likened to George Grosz's.
 The comparison is misleading, for Crabtree's sense of humour rarely turns into satire."